OpenNebula/docs/source/operation/users_groups_management/manage_vdcs.rst

 When you assign physical resources to a VDC, users in that VDC's groups will be able to use the Datastores and Virtual Networks.
 The scheduler will also deploy VMs from that group to any of the VDC Hosts.

 If you are familiar with :ref:`ACL rules <manage_acl>`, you can take a look at the rules that are created with ``oneacl list``.
 These rules are automatically added, and should not be manually edited.
 They will be removed by the ``onevdc del*`` commands.
+The default permissions for these rules can be configured into :ref:`oned.conf <oned_conf>`

 Examples
 ================================================================================